By Lvenger 272 Comments

 Finally, this film’s greatest sin is not understanding the core of Superman’s character.
 As I said earlier, Nolan’s tone along with the sci fi feel of the film makes Superman’s character cold, hollow and kind of hopeless.
 To use the words of my mother after seeing the film, Superman comes across as nothing more than a glorified super soldier.
 There is no sense of him being the protector of humanity when his battles with the Kryptonians destroy more buildings and probably (if we’re being realistic as Nolan likes to be) killed far more people than he saved.
 Seriously, Metropolis is a blooming wreck after Superman and Zod fought in it.
 What exactly is Superman the protector of now, a construction site?
 Also I didn’t get the sincerity of Superman’s values in this film nor a friendliness or being able to approach this character.
 I wanted to be inspired, I wanted to root for my all time favourite superhero on this big screen appearance of his.
 But I couldn’t.
 I just couldn’t.
 There was hardly anything of my all time favourite fictional character on there.
 Especially not after THAT SCENE.
 Let me tell you what I was thinking beforehand.
 As Superman had Zod in a choke hold and Zod’s heat vision was edging ever closer towards the family, I was thinking “This’ll be where he shows us that there’s always another way to solve our problems, a better way that we can aspire to.
 He wouldn’t break...”
 And then I heard Zod’s neck snap.
 I almost shouted “No!” in the theatre and a few of the people sitting next to me gave me funny looks which prompted in a short snap from my mother not to be so dramatic.
 But that was when my heart broke.
 This is going to cause some major disagreement when you read this but Superman does not kill.
 Not even as a last resort.
 I’m sorry but that is not the character is at all about.
 At the core of his character, Superman’s greatest strength and most appealing characteristic is his ethical compass.
 It is one built on his upbringing by the Kents as salt of the earth people who raised their child to be as special and as principled as they could.
 This was so when he grew up, he could shoulder the weight of the world on his shoulders.
 That ethical compass never came across in Man of Steel and if you don’t get Superman’s ethical compass right, you don’t get the right Superman film.
 At all.
 And for those who say that was the only way he could stop Zod, what about throwing him away, punching him, kicking him, flying high up into the sky?
 Those are 3 things off the top of my head and I’m hardly a good writer.
 Goyer had a duty to write Superman better than this and if it wasn’t him who ordered Superman’s killing of Zod, then whoever did has earned my ire at destroying the essence of what makes Superman who he is.
 And for those of you who cite the times Superman has killed in the comics, I’ll debunk those in the comments.

-Overall, I was tempted to give this a 6 out of 10 and do away with the DC Cinematic Universe.
+Overall, I was tempted to give this a a lower score and do away with the DC Cinematic Universe.
 When I came out of the cinema, I was disappointed, despondent and incredibly frustrated.
 Tell me something, is that how you’re supposed to feel coming out of a Superman film?
 Frankly, I’d be surprised if the answer was yes.
-But a 6 wouldn’t be fair to the strengths of the film.
+But that be fair to the strengths of the film.
 It’s just that I came in with high expectations.
 The trailers lulled me into thinking this would be an epic film.
 And I was sorely let down as a Superman fan.
 This character means the world to me and I don’t entirely like this interpretation of him.
 It’s a decent film though but it’s far from a good film, let alone a great or phenomenal film.
 Whilst there is potential for improvement, the flaws in this film are crippling and it would be a tough job to fix them so that I would be more pleased with the sequel.